Vectors - Positions and Rotations

 The crucial element here is the ability to set a new “origin” and pivot point, giving us our own mini “local axis” so we can properly rotate without having to be at the origin.

-!
+Also note the only gotcha: even though we’re Wrangling over points, the P parameter is not the point’s @P!
 Instead we pass in the position from which all points are rotated relative to – aka the pivot.

-as that point.
+In our case, we chose pivot as that point.
 In a more complex object/primitive, this would be the centroid, which we might have to compute by taking the average position of all points on the primitive aka the “origin” of the Normal.